Steve's Gastronomic Home Page

 Thai sweet and sour

 I did not expect much out of a Sweet and Sour Chicken dish that was meant to provide a cool contrast to the fiery hot foods that were served, but this dish also provided the type of rich flavors that are seldom found in Americanized versions of this dish.
-I find most Thai sweet and sour dishes to be very good, as this one was, as opposed to the Chinese-American sweet and sour that tends mostly to be sweet.
+I find most Thai sweet and sour dishes to be very good, as this one was, as opposed to Americanized sweet and sour in Chinese restaurants that tends mostly to be sweet.

 Saeng's has a Chinese menu, but probably some of the dishes, such as the sweet and sour, are really Thai versions of what had started out to be Chinese dishes before gaining their own traditions in Thailand.
 I don't know if some of Saeng's food is actually Chinese, but it does not seem to suffer the same Americanization that is common in U.S. Chinese restaurants.